Severson-Group/AMDC-Hardware/docs/isoSPI.md

 The typical propagation delay from input to the output line is 17ns, more details about the switching characteristics can be found in the datasheet.
 The maximum supply current consumed by the IC including to drive currents for differential lines is around 10 mA which corresponds to 50 mW for 5 V supply.
 For more information refer to the datasheet of [AM26C32](http://www.ti.com/lit/ds/symlink/am26c32.pdf?HQS=TI-null-null-digikeymode-df-pf-null-wwe&ts=1590045351338).

-### 6. Voltage level translator
+### 6. Voltage level shifter

 The 5V voltage level from the differential line receiver is translated to a low voltage level (1.8V) for PicoZed using the level translation SN74LVC8T245 IC.
-This IC translates the voltage based on the supply voltage rail A (VCCA) and supply voltage rail B (VCCB).
-The IC supports bi-directional translation and the direction can be set using direction control pin (DIR), the high on DIR translated the signals from A to B and low on DIR translates the signals from B to A. The operating voltage range for both A and B ports is from 1.65 V to 5.5 V. The maximum propagation delay to translate the signals from 5 V to 1.8 V is 23.4 ns, for more information on switching characteristics, refer the IC [datasheet](http://www.ti.com/lit/ds/symlink/sn74lvc8t245.pdf?HQS=TI-null-null-digikeymode-df-pf-null-wwe&ts=1590052474879).
+This IC supports bi-directional translation, this is also used to translate the low-voltage level (from PicoZed) to 5 V level used by diferential line driver.
+The voltage levels are translated based on the supply voltage rail A (VCCA) and supply voltage rail B (VCCB).
+The direction can be set using direction control pin (DIR), the high on DIR pin translates the signals from A to B and low on DIR translates the signals from B to A. The operating voltage range for both A and B ports is from 1.65 V to 5.5 V. The maximum propagation delay to translate the signals from 5 V to 1.8 V is 23.4 ns, for more information on switching characteristics, refer the IC [datasheet](http://www.ti.com/lit/ds/symlink/sn74lvc8t245.pdf?HQS=TI-null-null-digikeymode-df-pf-null-wwe&ts=1590052474879).

 ## PCB Layout